New England activists on both sides of debate gear up for post-Roe reality

 Within the next few weeks, the U.S. Supreme Court is expected to overturn Roe v.
 Wade, the 1973 case that made it a constitutional right to have an abortion.
 If so, it will be up to each state to determine whether abortion is legal.
 Even as Connecticut and Massachusetts have abortion rights baked into state law, the region will experience the ripple effects of this huge change.

-In this moment, in order to preserve the right to have an abortion, Melinda DeSilva is encouraging women to tell others about theirs — if they can.
+In this moment, in order to preserve the right to have an abortion, Melanie DeSilva is encouraging women to tell others about theirs — if they can.

 DeSilva herself told almost no one until she heard about the draft Supreme Court opinion to overturn Roe v.
 Wade, leaked in May.
 That's when she told her two college-age daughters about a 2005 abortion.